DavidChen1912/Internship-Visual-Question-Answering-Project/README.md

 ## ⚠️ Disclaimer
 This repository documents my internship project at **E.SUN Commercial Bank**.
 Since the project involves **image-based proprietary datasets**, no open-source substitutes are available.
-This repository only provides **illustrative examples and code structure**, without including any company data.
+This repository only provides **code structure**, without including any company data.

 ---